Arx1971/Image-Processing/Readme.md

         subtraction operator to obtain the difference between the first image and the second image, and then apply a thresholding process to generate the binary image.
         Test different values for the threshold until obtaining the best results.
 Quantify the number of pixels that belong to the object of interest.
-Visualize histograms and the binary image
+Visualize histograms and the binary image.
+        <h3>Result: </h3>
         <img src="https://github.com/Arx1971/Image-Processing/blob/master/Image-Histogram/binary_image.png"
         alt="Under Exposed Plot"
         style="float: left; margin-right: 10px;" />